tempus-app/tempus/docs/backend/Auth.md

 ### Overall Findings

-As we essentially have two services providers, the Onboarding app and the Timesheet app, that fall under the same app and share data, using SSO and JWT's will ensure easier communications and consistency.
+As we essentially have one services providers, the Onboarding app, using SSO and JWT's will ensure easier communications and consistency.

 To implement the authentication and authorization, best approach is using `Passport` library due to its extensive support and strategies. `Passport` has `Guards` which allow the handling of role-based access.